drj11/zontem0/results.md

 be enough to move it up or down the ranking.
 For example, CRUTEM3 [BROHANETAL2006] also has 1998 as the
 warmest year, but CRUTEM4 [JONESETAL2010] does not.

+## Code Size

+[table-code] shows the code size (source lines of code) for the implementations of ZONTEM, ccc-gistemp, and GISS GISTEMP.
+Comparisons of code size are complicated by a number of factors:
+What code should be included (for example, code that generates plots should probably not be included)?
+What lines should be included (comments, blank lines)?
+Are some lines worth more than others?
+Those issues aside, it is clear that the code for ZONTEM is far smaller than either ccc-gistemp or GISS GISTEMP.

+The implementation of ZONTEM is simpler than ccc-gistemp and GISS GISTEMP and this is reflected in its smaller code size.
+The implementation is simpler because the method is simpler (and partly because ZONTEM is a "clean room" implementation, produced by a single worker in a relatively short span of time, unconstrained by history).